How to Apply for an EIN: A Simple Step-by-Step Guide for Your Business

 Whether you want to register your trademark or not, you still need to make sure your business name won’t infringe on someone else’s trademark.
-This is especially important when you're starting your LLC and coming with your company name.
+This is especially important when you're starting your LLC and trying to determine the name of your company.

 Sometimes even if someone’s last name (surname) is generic, it still might have been registered as a trademark because it acquired the proper level of distinctiveness.
 For example, McDonald’s is a registered trademark, despite the fact that thousands of people in the U.S. have that last name.